developer-zebra/developer-zebra-site/src/ehs/3-1/guide/settings/index.md

 ------

 ### Icon Label Background
-Specifies the background color of the icon label text of applications displayed in User Mode.
+Specifies the background color of the icon label text of apps and links displayed in Admin and User Modes.
 Default background is #00FFFFFF, which is transparent with an opacity value of 00 (from a range of 00 to FF).
 Get help [picking HTML color codes](http://www.colorpicker.com/).

 <img alt="" style="height:350px" src="icon_label_bg.png"/>
 <br>